 Lack of worksite exercise facilities or gyms is a barrier to resident physicians staying physically active, says Ofei-Dodoo, an assistant professor of family and community medicine at KUSM-W.

 Ideally, the gym should be close to residents’ work facility.
-If programs do not have worksite gym, Ofei-Dodoo suggests some sort of small space within the work setting for physical activity.
+If programs do not have a worksite gym, Ofei-Dodoo suggests some sort of small space within the work setting for physical activity.

 “Worksite gyms provide resident physicians the opportunity to engage in wellness activities, he said.
+Learn the eight domains of well-being that new interns should master.

 Space to exercise is one key for residents looking to get physical; the other is time.
 Residency programs need to offer dedicated time for wellness and exercise, Ofei-Dodoo suggested.